Availability is subject to underwriting and state approval.

 For purposes of qualifying for a new policy and determining the maximum possible issue amount, insurers will include bonus, commission, and equity compensation if it is included in W-2 earnings and is a regular part of a person's compensation.

-If a person is not working at all due to disability, the type of pre-disability compensation is irrelevant because the benefit is the policy issue amount, with no calculation necessary.
-If a person is residually disabled - meaning they are working but not earning as much as before - most policies will include incentive compensation in their calculation of predisability earnings although it should be emphasized that this is policy-specific.
+If a person is not working at all due to disability, the type of pre-disability earnings is irrelevant because the benefit is the policy issue amount, with no calculation necessary.
+If a person is working but not earning as much as before (i.e. partially disabled), variable compensation is generally included in the calculation of pre-disability earnings, although treatment of equity compensation varies from policy to policy.

-Yes, if you build in that option into the policy from the start with the appropriate rider(s).
+Yes, if that option is built into the policy from the start with the appropriate rider(s), which might cost extra.

-The cost of adding layers of coverage in the future is not free.
-There is a charge based on the added volume, and the rate for any given layer is based on the current age when that layer is added.
+Adding layers of coverage in the future is not free.
+There is a charge based on the added volume, which begins at the time the respective layers of coverage are added.
+The unit-cost rate for any given layer is based on the age when that layer is added and is independent of other layers.
 Thus, each layer has a higher unit cost than the one added before it.
-The favorable price of previously purchased layers is not affected.
-So the premium for the policy as a whole is actually the sum of each layer of coverage added over the years.
-While the term "non-cancellable" does mean "the premium can't go up," it refers to each layer independently rather than the policy as a whole.
-Of course if you never exercise an increase option, the premium for a non-cancellable policy would stay the same.
+The favorable price of previously purchased layers are not affected by additions.
+Therefore, the premium for the policy as a whole is actually the sum of each layer of coverage added over the years.
+Of course if you never exercise an increase option, the premium for a non-cancellable policy would remain level.

 If you expect your earnings to rise significantly in the future, plan ahead for future increases and be sure to apply for the appropriate rider.
-There may be a cost for the rider itself.
+Again, there may be a cost for the rider itself.

 The test for disability would be relative to your new occupation.
 You don't need to update the carrier and the policy is just as valid as it was before.
-Insurers take the chance that you may enter a different, high risk occupation after the policy is issued and there is nothing they can do about it.
+Insurers take the chance that you may change occupations after the policy is issued and there is nothing they can do about it.

 If you file a claim while unemployed, the test for disability will depend on the policy.
 Some will base it on your career occupation using a common sense standard, others will use an any-occupation test.